 The road trip in American literature and film symbolizes freedom and self-determination.
 This course examines and deconstructs the mythology of the road trip by asking who gets to share that freedom through critical analysis of how these narratives intersect with race, gender, class, sexuality and ability, as well as with environment.
 We will discuss canonical texts by authors such as Mark Twain and Jack Kerouac, as well as newer ones by people of color such as Sherman Alexie, Eddy Harris and Jade Chang, and films such as Thelma and Louise and The Fundamentals of Caring.
 (Writing-intensive.)
-(Proseminar.)
-Theme or Identity and Difference Maximum enrollment, 16.
+(Social, Structural, and Institutional Hierarchies.)
+Theme or SSIH Maximum enrollment, 16.
 Anne Valente.

 From artists to utopian dreamers to iconoclastic peasants, the sixteenth and seventeenth centuries are teeming with marginalized people radically reimaging the terms of their own self-identity and rethinking the relationship between selfhood and the larger culture.
 As an interdisciplinary conversation, this course explores issues in literary, art and cultural history through the study of texts that expose and even help create a changing sense of selfhood in the early modern period.
 (Writing-intensive.)
 Intermedia or History Stephen Schillinger.